 Ø Distinct pattern of brain damage resulting in brain tissue decrease

 Ø Scarring and/or pigment changes in the eye

 Ø Excess muscle tone that results in body movement restriction

-In addition to all these serious birth defects know to be associated with congenital Zika, you also may not know it has recently been associated with cerebral palsy.
-A recent study looked very closely at this association in children who have cerebral palsy likely related to congenital Zika in order to assess the neurological and neurodevelopmental features of them.
+Besides all these serious birth defects known to be associated with congenital Zika, you also may not know it has recently been associated with cerebral palsy.
+A recent study looked closely at this association in children who have cerebral palsy likely related to congenital Zika to assess the neurological and neurodevelopmental features of them.
 Specifically, the researchers collected data using Bayley-III Scales of Infant and Toddler Development as well as other tests and assessments in 82 children who had cerebral palsy associated with congenital Zika.